 What is an institutional investor?

 Institutional investors pool money for individual investors or organizations.
-Because they pool money, institutional investors have much larger sums to invest than all but the largest individual investors.
-They use that money to buy large blocks of securities, and their large size means that institutional investors’ trades can have a powerful impact on the market.
+Because they pool money, institutional investors have much more money to invest than all but the wealthiest individual investors.
+They use that money to buy large blocks of securities, and their massive size means that institutional investors’ trades can have a powerful impact on the market.

 Institutional investors tend to have more experience in the market and more knowledge.
 They may have access to investment research that retail investors do not and have financial resources that allow them to conduct their own research.
 In addition, they might have access to investments individuals do not, such as institutional index funds with very high minimums.
 These large institutional funds often have lower fees than those available to individual investors.

-Because institutional investors tend to be more knowledgeable and experienced than individual investors, the Securities and Exchange Commission (SEC) sets out different regulations from what it requires of individuals.
+Because institutional investors tend to be more knowledgeable and experienced, they must comply with different Securities and Exchange Commission (SEC) regulations then individual investors.

 What is an individual (retail) investor?